 The report, also known as the Consumer Confidence Report, summarizes NID’s water quality monitoring and testing programs for the 2019 calendar year.
-The information focuses on water supplied through the Elizabeth L. George, Loma Rica, Lake Wildwood, Lake of The Pines, North Auburn and water treatment plants.
-Read more about the 2019 report.
+The information focuses on water supplied through the Elizabeth L. George, Loma Rica, Lake Wildwood, Lake of The Pines, North Auburn water treatment plants.

 View the most recent Water Quality Report here.

 Rain and Snowfall Data